OCN® Sample Test Questions

 Nursing interventions for the management of nausea include encouraging patients to:

-- eat more frequent meals with smaller portions
+- consume more frequent meals with small portions.

 Which of the following is prescribed for a patient diagnosed with surgically unresectable renal cell carcinoma that has metastasized to the liver?

-Initial treatment of a patient in early septic shock includes the administration of:
+Initial treatment of a patient with cancer experiencing early sepsis includes the administration of IV:

 An example of adaptive or specific immunity is:

 Rationale: Nausea may be caused by cancer treatment or the disease itself.
-In addition to pharmacological management, patients are taught self-care strategies to minimize nausea, such as consumption of foods that are cold or at room temperature.
-The smells from hot foods many increase nausea.
+In addition to appropriate pharmacological management, patients should be taught to eat small, frequent meals to decrease nausea.